 This iconic Detroit food is an absolute must when visiting the city.
 Although you have most likely eaten a hot dog previously in your life, Coney Island is the birthplace of this famous food and arguably has the best Dogs going.

 Either Lafayette or American Coney Island are seen as the best places to get a Coney Dog.
 If authenticity is key however, American Coney Island is known to be the first place in the city to serve the mighty Coney Dog.

 25. Eat Greek

 The food in Detroit keeps getting better and better and on your visit to the city you will not be short of places to eat.
 However, Greektown deserves a special mention.

 Due to the high number of Greek immigrants that moved to Detroit in the 20th Century, the amount of quality Greek restaurants is staggering.
 All of the restaurants offer traditional Greek fare in a lively, authentic atmosphere which could easily be mistaken for Greece itself.

 Greektown is not just a good place to eat but a great experience and night out.
-Some of the best Greek restaurants in the city, with great food and Greek charm, are Cyprus Taverna and Parthenon.
 For an authentic (and tasty) Greek bakery experience try the renowned Astoria.